I have to admit that I am a bit skeptical when somebody speaks of waterfalls or for that matter, any large volume of water flowing down a rockface.

 The transport from Chachapoyas to Cocachimba is not very frequent, but you can always find some Combis (vans) or a tourist bus.

-TIPS.
-HIKE TO THE GOCTA FALLS
+TIPS FOR HIKING TO THE GOCTA FALLS

 CLOTHES AND SHOES